arcus/education_modules/.github/ISSUE_TEMPLATE/qa-for-exercise-modules.md

   * [ ] learning_objectives appropriately filled out
   * [ ] version_history contains 1-3 past versions with bulleted links to commit-specific documents, unless this is an initial version of a module, in which case version_history can be empty.
   * [ ] imports macros (currently this line should read `import: https://raw.githubusercontent.com/arcus/education_modules/main/_module_templates/macros.md`)
-* [ ] Title is the first line after the end of the YAML
+* [ ] Title is the first line after the end of the front matter
   * [ ] only level-1 header in the entire document.
 * [ ] Overview section immediately following Title, using the `@overview` macro
 * [ ] All sections following Overview have content (no pages with just header and no additional text / media material).